Do you ever have a gut feeling that ends up being right on point?

 - Recognize the reasons behind things

-Now that you know a little more about how to spot someone with an introverted intuitive personality, let's look at how this small population greatly benefits society.
+Now that you know a little more about how to spot someone with an introverted intuitive personality, let's look at how to know if you might be one.

 Introverts are comfortable with silence.
 They are skilled listeners and will only speak up if they have something valuable to say.